1992 Indianapolis 500: Second half

+The race finally got back underway on lap 123.
 Michael Andretti took over where he had left off, and pulled away from the competition.
 The dwindling field was down to 17 cars, and only six were on the lead lap.
 Among the cars still in contention were Ganassi teammates Eddie Cheever and Arie Luyendyk.
 Al Unser Jr. and Al Unser Sr. had moved up into the top five, and Scott Goodyear had climbed from last starting position to 6th place (last car on the lead lap).
-A. J. Foyt had worked his way into the top ten, and by lap 135, Lyn St. James was the only rookie left running.
+A. J. Foyt had worked his way into the top ten, and by lap 135, Lyn St. James was the only rookie still running.